cogtoolslab/projection_block_construction/README.md

 conda install swig # needed to build Box2D in the pip install pip install box2d-py # a repackaged version of pybox2d
 ```

+## Running the experiments

+To run the experiments, run `python experiment_runner.py` in the root directory of the repository.
+This will run the experiments and save the results in a data frame either `~/scoping_simulations/results`.

+If you want to specify a custom folder, set the environment variable `SCOPING_SIMULATIONS_DIR` to the desired path.`